-Ugandans many of whom are firm users of online expression platforms woke up on polling day to realise all their social media platforms such as Facbook, Twitter and Whatsapp were disconnected.
-The shameful and unwarranted shutdown of social media platforms by Telecom companies were on the orders of the Uganda’s communications regulator, the Uganda Communications Commission (UCC).
-Telecom companies such as MTN, Airtel, Africel responded to the heed by Government and disabled all social media platforms.
+Ugandans many of whom are firm users of online expression platforms woke up on polling day to realize all their social media platforms such as Facebook, Twitter, and Whatsapp were disconnected.
+The shameful and unwarranted shutdown of social media platforms by Telecom companies were on the orders of Uganda’s communications regulator, the Uganda Communications Commission (UCC).
+Telecom companies such as MTN, Airtel, Africell responded to the heed by Government and disabled all social media platforms.

 According to press reports, Tweets and SMS sent by Telecos the Uganda Communications Commission cited an unspecified threat to national security to justify blocking access to Facebook, Twitter, and WhatsApp at around 8 a.m. local time, an hour after voting began.
 Access to the services remained blocked on mobile phones and laptops/computers even on the third day as vote tallying continues.